This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - If your problem is that your claim has been denied, request written reasons for the denial.

-- If you want to challenge a decision made by your title insurer, or make a complaint about the way your claim is being handled, contact their internal dispute resolution (IDR) section:
+- If you want to challenge a decision made by your title insurer, or make a complaint about the way your claim is being handled, contact the ‘find a financial firm’ page of the Australian Financial Complaints Authority (AFCA) to find contact details for your insurer’s internal dispute resolution (IDR) scheme.

-- Both First Title and Stewart are now members of the Financial Ombudsman Service (FOS).
-If your complaint is not resolved to your satisfaction within 45 days, you can lodge a dispute in writing with FOS (www.fos.org.au / Phone : 1800 367 287).
-FOS is independent and free for consumers.
+- If your complaint is not resolved to your satisfaction within 45 days, you can lodge a dispute in writing with AFCA (www.afca.org.au / Phone: 1800 931 678).
+AFCA is independent and free for consumers.

 NEED SOME MORE HELP?